owlprotocol/workspace-public/packages-public/packages/docs/docs-contracts/tutorials/erc721-top_down_dna.md

 pnpm run build
 ```

-3. Now call the `generateSchemaJSON` command on the CLI Tool.
+3. Now call the `generateJsonSchema` command on the CLI Tool.
 We're building the index JS file to `lib/esm/index.js` for now (this will be changed to dist soon).

 ```
-| => node dist/index.cjs generateSchemaJSON collections.js --projectFolder=projects/example-omo
+node dist/index.cjs generateJsonSchema collections.js --projectFolder=projects/example-omo
 ```

 Which should output: